-Our certificate of incorporation and bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our certificate of incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two thirds (2/3) or more of the outstanding shares then entitled to vote in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our certificate of incorporation and bylaws provide that the authorized number of directors may be changed only by resolution of our Board of Directors.
+Our certificate of incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two thirds (2/3) or more of the outstanding shares then entitled to vote in an annual election of directors and that any vacancy on our Board of Directors, including a vacancy resulting from an enlargement of our Board of Directors, may be filled only by vote of a majority of our directors then in office.

-Our board of directors has nominated Elisabet de los Pinos, Ph.D., Giovanni Mariggi, Ph.D., and Raj Parekh, Ph.D., for election as a Class I director at the Annual Meeting.
-The nominees are presently directors, and have indicated a willingness to continue to serve as directors, if elected.
-If the nominees become unable or unwilling to serve, however, the proxies may be voted for substitute nominees selected by our board of directors.
+Our Board of Directors has nominated each of Antony Mattessich and Sapna Srivastava, Ph.D. for election as a Class III director at the Annual Meeting.
+The nominees are presently directors and have indicated a willingness to continue to serve as directors, if elected.
+If the nominees become unable or unwilling to serve, however, the proxies may be voted for substitute nominees selected by our Board of Directors.

-Our Nominating and Corporate Governance Committee Policies and Procedures for Director Candidates, or the Director Guidelines, provide that the value of diversity should be considered in determining director candidates as well as other factors such as a candidate's character, judgment, skills, education, expertise and absence of conflicts of interest.
-However, we do not have a formal policy concerning the diversity of the board of directors.
-Our priority in selection of board members is identification of members who will further the interests of our stockholders through their established records of professional accomplishment, their ability to contribute positively to the collaborative culture among board members, and their knowledge of our business and understanding of the competitive landscape in which we operate and adherence to high ethical standards.
-Although the nominating and corporate governance committee does not have a formal diversity policy and does not follow any ratio or formula with respect to diversity in order to determine the appropriate composition of the board of directors, the nominating and corporate governance committee and the full board of directors are committed to creating a board of directors with diversity, including diversity of expertise, experience, background and gender, and are committed to identifying, recruiting and advancing candidates offering such diversity in future searches.
+Our Nominating and Corporate Governance Committee Policies and Procedures for Director Candidates provide that the value of diversity should be considered in determining director candidates as well as other factors such as a candidate's character, judgment, skills, education, expertise and absence of conflicts of interest.
+However, we do not have a formal policy concerning the diversity of the Board of Directors.
+Our priority in selection of board members is identification of members who will further the interests of our stockholders through their established records of professional accomplishment, their ability to contribute positively to the collaborative culture among board members and their knowledge of our business and understanding of the competitive landscape in which we operate and adherence to high ethical standards.
+Although the Nominating and Corporate Governance Committee does not have a formal diversity policy and does not follow any ratio or formula with respect to diversity in order to determine the appropriate composition of the Board of Directors, the Nominating and Corporate Governance Committee and the full Board of Directors are committed to creating a board of directors with diversity, including diversity of expertise, experience, background and gender and are committed to identifying, recruiting and advancing candidates offering such diversity in future searches.

-Board Diversity Matrix
+Board of Directors Diversity Matrix